japila-books/apache-spark-internals/docs/scheduler/MapOutputTracker.md

   endPartition: Int): Seq[(BlockManagerId, Seq[(BlockId, Long)])]
 ----

-getMapSizesByExecutorId returns a collection of xref:storage:BlockManagerId.adoc[]s with their blocks and sizes.
+getMapSizesByExecutorId returns a collection of storage:BlockManagerId.md[]s with their blocks and sizes.

 When executed, you should see the following DEBUG message in the logs: